joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/21/world/europe/sarkozy-france-president-jail.html

 **Why Nottingham Forest chose Dyche over Mancini and Silva**\
 `The Premier League side have wasted little time in appointing a successor to Ange Postecoglou.
-This is how they decided on Dyche`\
+This is how they decided on Dyche...`\
 https://nytimes.com/athletic/6733356/2025/10/21/nottingham-forest-dyche-mancini-silva/

 **Forest appoint Dyche as new head coach**\